Mathematical Visualizations

 - Interpreting the angular sizes (observed sizes in calibrated pixels) from JWST are under study (the dim ellipsoid at the bottom).
 There are various factors which can affect the interpretations.
 There is material, for example, in [1] and [2].

-So in this model, the galaxies and planetary systems could be expanding after all (along with the rest of the space, as so called kinematic and gravitational factors are conserved in this gravitational model), and so would the stars and planets as gravitationally bound objects to some extent.
+So in this model, the galaxies and planetary systems could be expanding after all (along with the rest of the space, as so-called kinematic and gravitational factors are conserved in this gravitational model), and so would the stars and planets as gravitationally bound objects to some extent.
 “Electromagnetically bound” systems (Suntola articulation), such as atoms, would not expand along with the space, but “unstructured matter”, which also light represents due to wavelength equivalence of energy of radiation in this framework, would expand and dilute with the space, dictated by the presented zero-energy principle in the evolving universe.
 See also the works by Heikki Sipilä, such as Cosmological expansion in the Solar System.
 Finding out the consequences and implications (using the understanding of Suntola framework) is a difficult task, involving thermodynamics and contemplations about elastic SI units, among other interesting questions.

 Interactive Mathematical Illustrations of Proposed Local Timescales and Gravitational Effects